Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Consider example of Registration process where in registered email address is to be retrieved from database.
-Specific cases of establishing DB connection and retrieving data from DB would be -
+Specific cases of establishing DB connection and retrieving data from DB would be:

 **In Java:**